 Trust me when I say, what your child will remember years from now is not what you bought them or the money you spent.
 They will remember the time you gave them…the way you made them feel.

 And now, with my own children, I am faced with a very different dilemma.
 Perhaps an even more difficult one than that of my own parents.

 As my own mother put it:

 You know Hillary, it was hard for me to raise you with no money.
-There were so many things I wanted to give you but just couldn't.
+There were so many things I wanted to give you but just couldn’t.
 And it will be hard for you to raise your girls because you have the money to buy them more things than I could.
-But you will have to teach them about the value of a dollar and show them that money doesn't equal happiness.
-And I think you will have the harder time.”
+But you will have to teach them about the value of a dollar and show them that money doesn’t equal happiness.
+And I think you will have a harder time.”

 And the problem begins and ends with us…their parents.

 And the journey might be rough.
 And the “no’s” may not come easily.

 But here’s to all of us trying.
 Trying to raise grateful children.

 Here’s to all of us showing our kids that love comes in many shapes, sizes and forms…but a dollar bill just isn’t one of them.

 For more parenting articles like this one, be sure to follow along on our Facebook page!